bids-standard/pybids/doc/introduction.rst

   means that being familiar with this structure will make it easier for you to analyze public data as well as your own.

+  For more information on the Brain Imaging Data Structure (BIDS), visit https://bids.neuroimaging.io.

 What is pybids and why should you use it?
 ==========================================